Calculating... until our next FREE Code-Along Session. Secure your spot now

 Setting up your inventory database in a spreadsheet can ultimately defeat the purpose of having a single, reliable source of truth.
 Instead of efficient inventory management, you end up constantly managing and cleaning up multiple spreadsheets.

-Inventory Database: Free Sample Application
+Inventory Database: Sample Application

 Explore this sample inventory database, created in just 15 minutes, featuring 13 inventory attributes in an intuitive web interface.
-Feel free to add more items to the database and navigate through the application.

 The Inventory Database Schema